reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

 - For each element to process, create a questionnaire item
   - If the element has pattern[x] or fixed[x] make the item hidden and set initial[x]
   - Otherwise, make the item visible
+  - If CPG case featureExpression returns a value for the element, set initialExpression (see [Conformance with expression based population and definition based extraction](#conformance-with-expression-based-population-and-definition-based-extraction)); else if the element has defaultValue[x], set initial[x]
   - For the rest of questionnaire item properties:
     - QuestionnaireItem.linkId => generate some unique id
     - QuestionnaireItem.definition => "{structureDefinition.url}#{full element path}", where: